|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General Bibliography|

 Another aqueduct owned by Thomas J. Marvin operated near Franklin Square, and in 1844 an attempt was made to build a reservoir for fire purposes, but it was unsuccessful.

 The Village was authorized to construct its own water works in 1846 and these were operating in 1847, taking water from a reservoir two miles west of town that was distributed through cement-lined wrought-iron pipes that were installed by their manufacturer, J. Ball & Co.
 This system was largely unsatisfactory, and the village experienced several large fires in the 1860s.

 In 1868, a new law authorized construction of a new water system, and after some debate the water commissioners voted to adopt the Holly system.
-This installed began operating on July 10, 1871 with a 2 million gallon per day Holly Quadruplex pump that could be driven by both steam and water power.
+This installed began operating on July 10, 1871 with a 2 million gallon per day Holly gang pumps and two Holly rotary pumps that could be driven by both steam and water power.
 This system appears to have worked well, but water consumption outstripped the system capacity and a new 5 million gallons per day Holly-Gaskill pump was installed in 1882, although the committee appointed by the water commissioners had apparently recommended purchase of a Worthington engine.
-As was the 1871 engine, the 1882 engine was the first of its type and underwent extensive testing to prove its performance.
+The 1882 engine was the first of its type and underwent extensive testing to prove its performance.
 Another 8 million gallon per day Holly-Gaskill pumping engine was installed in 1888.
 The two newer engines remained in service until 1933, when electric pumps were installed.

 Water is provided by the City of Saratoga Springs.

 1826 Saratoga Sentinel, July 4, 1826, Page 3.